Vanessa Hudgens Looks Smoking Hot In Lace Black Bra And Matching Tiny Shorts During NYFW

 “Gorg,” wrote Vanessa’s pal and Spring Breakers co-star Ashley Benson.

 Vanessa often shows off her flawless figure and style on Instagram.
-As The Inquisitrpreviously reported, the bombshell recently shared another photo staged in the gym that saw her sporting tighter-than-skin workout gear and showing off her sculpted abs, driving her fans absolutely wild.
+As The Inquisitr previously reported, the bombshell recently shared another photo staged in the gym that saw her sporting tighter-than-skin workout gear and showing off her sculpted abs, driving her fans absolutely wild.